cp-ibmcloud/checkpoint-iaas-gw-ibm-vpc/README.md

 ## Before you begin
 If deploying R81.10 image
   - Before logging into the web gui you must login via ssh key set the admin password by running, "set user admin password".
   - Important Security Update - The below software images are vulnerable to CVE-2024-24919.
-See sk182336 to insatll JHF.
+See sk182336 to install JHF.

 If delpoying R81.20 image
   - Images are deployed with with default admin password of admin